Tech-at-DU/d3-tutorial/14-Pack/readme.md

 }
 ```

-You should have loaded the `citied.csv` in the previous step.
+You should have loaded the `cities.csv` in the previous step.
 If we look at the data as a list of cities, it has a single level.
 To build the pack diagram we still need to arrange it in a hierarchy.

 Assuming that you loaded the `cities.csv` data and stored it in a variable named: `data`, add the following: